JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

     TraceEnable Off

 ### Set the default ‘apache’ config.

-While `apache` already has a decent `default` config in place, I find it to be excessive & confusing for my purposes:
+Now, while `apache` already has a decent `default` config in place, I find it to be excessive & confusing for my purposes.
+First, open up the `apache` `default` config file like this:

     sudo nano /etc/apache2/sites-available/default

+And then replace the contents with the following basic `apache` config I like to use as a `default`:

     <VirtualHost *:80>
       DocumentRoot /var/www